-And finally there’s the truly unique TRIUM Global Executive MBA, a partnership with two other world-class business schools, New York University’s Stern School of Business and London Business School.
+And finally, there’s the truly unique TRIUM Global Executive MBA, a partnership with two other world-class business schools, New York University’s Stern School of Business and London Business School.
 The 16-month program not only brings students to the campuses of all three schools in Paris, New York and London, it also features week-long immersions in Silicon Valley and Shanghai.

 The portfolio offers students the opportunity to choose their own personalized learning journey in a format that best suits their individual needs and interests.
-“The market is very rich, very diverse and very difficult to find a format to match the needs of every candidate,” says Andrea Masini, the associate dean of MBA programs.
+“The market is very rich, very diverse and very difficult to find a format to match the needs of every candidate,” says Andrea Masini, associate dean of MBA programs.

 When EMBA students graduate from these programs, they leave with three takeaways that resonate in the years ahead.
 “They gain the ability to think differently outside of their comfort zone,” adds Masini.
-“The second are our majors which is their opportunity to go really deep into certain topics and discover new ways of thinking about an industry.”
+“The second are our specializations which is their opportunity to go really deep into certain topics and discover new ways of thinking about an industry.”

-“In energy,” notes Masini, “the major was attended by those in oil and gas from Shell, BP and other major companies and in the second week we took the class to Berlin to look at the future of renewables.
+“In energy,” notes Masini, “the specialization was attended by those in oil and gas from Shell, BP and other major companies and in the second week we took the class to Berlin to look at the future of renewables.
 It was a revelation and helped the executives from more traditional energy companies understand that the industry they were working in was going to be challenged.”

 And then, there is the capstone.
 This is more than a mere academic exercise.
 Many students tackle challenges they are facing at work, and nearly half of the projects are launched and go live to market.
 “It is all about having the possibility of focusing on a very specific project with a mentor and the support of faculty members and their peers,” says Masini.
-“The capstone is roughly eight months long but it depends on what time they start focusing on the topic.
+“The capstone is roughly eight months long depending on what time they start focusing on the topic.
 It’s about one third of the program’s length.
 You choose a project with a tangible outcome and execute on it at work.
 Many times, our students have decided to start a company at Babson.
 If it goes well, they will create a company once the project is done.”

-Overall, 70% of the courses are in the core curriculum, 20% in a chosen major, and the remaining 10% in customized electives or certificates or projects.
+Overall, 70% of the courses are in the core curriculum, 20% in a chosen specialization and the remaining 10% in customized electives or certificates or projects.
 Class sizes remain small to guarantee students a profound learning experience.
 “We want to make sure we have this personalized training,” explains Masini.
 “Our optimum class size is 60 but we can go up to 65.
-And then, all the different tracks join together for the courses in their major.”
+And then, all the different tracks join together for the courses in their specialization.”

 A major goal of the program, of course, is professional development, centered around custom projects, such as personalized coaching, a Leadership Development Plan for each student, and on-going reviews of achievements during the program.
 Executives learn how to inspire diverse teams, build trust, lead change, and effectively negotiate with others.
 “Each person is given a coach, a track advisor and support by the career center which developed a separate curriculum for executives to develop skills needed at their level,” says Masini.